UncleRus/MultiOSD/doc/configure.md

 ## Console connection

 MultiOSD offers the low-level configuration console.
-To use it you'll need terminal software and serial port (it can be any USB-UART connector, like FTDI or Prolific pl2303).
+To use it you need terminal software and serial port (it can be any USB-UART connector, like FTDI or Prolific pl2303).